 One of the most overlooked factors in context of a healthy nutrition is the consumption of high-fiber foods.
-That’s why I’ve put together 100 fiber rich foods that can help you lose weight and reduce your risk for chronic diseases (backed by science).
+That’s why I’ve put together 100 foods that can help you lose weight.
+Their consumption can also reduce your risk for chronic diseases (backed by science).

 If you are looking for printable lists, then you have come to the right place too.
 You can expect several charts divided into different grocery categories.
 For a quick overview check first my video below.